Lhx94As/Awesome-Spoken-Language-Identification/README.md

 I also included my pytorch re-implementation in folder models.
 Updated descriptions for some papers.
 For those I didn't, either I forgot what it is exactly about or the title is too straightforward.
 # News:
+1. The odyssey 2022 us calling for papers (DDL: FEB 15th)
-1. The odyssey 2022 and interspeech 2022 is calling for papers!
+2. The interspeech 2022 is calling for papers!
+(DDL:MAR 21st)

-# Recommeded conferences&Journals:
+# Recommended conferences&Journals:
 Interspeech, Odyssey, ICASSP, APSIPA, ASRU, SLT, TASLP, JSTSP, Speech Comm, Signal Processing Letter, etc.
 # Useful Links:
 ## Datasets: